BRYANT2244/COLOR-PICKER/README.md

-Pick a color.
-I built it with my teacher, come and try it
+I BUILT IT USING HTML, CSS, and JavaScript.
+ALL WITH MY TEACHER